 Turkey Blocks is an independent, non-partisan digital transparency project that seeks to identify and validate reports of internet mass-censorship in Turkey.
 We measure wide-scale internet slowdown and shutdown incidents using a combination of digital forensic techniques.

-Turkey Blocks combines technology research and development, including the deployment of new and existing censorship monitoring tools, alongside journalism, and informational content to help shed light on network interference which might impact freedom of expression, restrict the free flow of information and international trade or harm democratic processes in Turkey.
+Turkey Blocks combines award-winning technology research and development, including the deployment of new digital monitoring tools, alongside journalism, and informational content to help shed light on network interference which might impact freedom of expression, restrict the free flow of information and international trade or harm democratic processes in Turkey.

 See our contact page to get in touch, ask questions about specific censorship events or provide information that might help shed light on developing incidents.

 In the interest of fostering an open and welcoming environment, we have pledged to make participation in our project and our community a harassment-free experience through our code of conduct which applies to all contributors and team members.